 This is a short note on the proceedings and discussion at the NWMM meeting on Khairlanji, Dalits and the media on November 28, 2006, at the Press Club, Mumbai.

-- Dr Anand Teltumbde, writer, activist and part of the human rights movement.
-He was part of a fact finding team that went to Nagpur, Amravati and other places to look in to the harassment of those who protested after the Khairlanji incident.
+- Dr Anand Teltumbde, a writer, activist and part of the human rights movement.
+He was part of a fact-finding team that went to Nagpur, Amravati and other places to look into the harassment of those who protested after the Khairlanji incident.